opendatasoft/ods-documentation-explore-api/source/includes/v2/_catalog.md

 The catalog API allows to:

 - search the datasets of a chosen domain's catalog
-- aggregate datasets from a chosen domain's catalog
 - export the datasets of a chosen domain's catalog
 - lookup a dataset from a domain's catalog